nasa/Transform-to-Open-Science/Module_1/Lesson_4/readme.md

 </thead>
 <tbody>
     <tr>
-        <td><strong>Mistakes:</strong> What if my work is wrong?</td>
+        <td><strong>Mistakes:</strong> What if my work is wrong or inelegant?</td>
         <td>
-            <p>It can be intimidating to share your research materials publicly, because someone might find a mistake.
-But isn’t it better for science if we can quickly find and fix mistakes?
-Peer review is a core pillar of the scientific method, and is a mechanism for others to help find and correct mistakes.
-To make this work, we will need to be more open to finding and fixing mistakes.
-It’s true that in many science communities, a mistake is considered a failure.
+            <p>It can be intimidating to share your research materials publicly, because someone might find a mistake or inefficiency.
+But isn't it better for science if we can quickly find and fix mistakes or improve quality?
+Peer review is a core pillar of the scientific method, and is a mechanism for others to help find and correct mistakes and make improvements.
+To make this work, we will need to be more open to finding and fixing mistakes or inefficiencies.
+It's true that in many science communities, a mistake is considered a failure, or a certain style may be considered lackluster.
 However, open science policies aim to change the perception of mistakes from that of failure to a step in the discovery process that can be aided with open community feedback.</p>
         </td>
     </tr>
     <tr>